iyulab/DollarSignEngine/README.md

 - LINQ queries
 - Property access
 - Collection indexing
+- Extension methods
+- Lambda expressions

-The library handles parsing templates, extracting expressions, evaluating them using DynamicExpresso, and applying format specifiers before assembling the final output.
+The library handles parsing templates, extracting expressions, compiling them using Roslyn, and applying format specifiers before assembling the final output.

+## Advantages of Using Roslyn

+- **Full Language Compliance**: Complete support for the entire C# language specification, ensuring that expressions behave exactly as they would in compiled C# code.
+- **Better Performance**: Compiled expressions offer superior performance compared to interpreted alternatives.
+- **Stronger Type Checking**: Leverages the full .NET type system for better compile-time validation.
+- **Enhanced Security**: Reduced risk of injection attacks through proper compilation.
+- **IDE-like Error Messages**: Detailed error reporting consistent with Visual Studio for easier debugging.
+- **Future Compatibility**: Automatically stays in sync with C# language evolution as the Roslyn compiler is updated.

 ## Performance Considerations

-- Expression evaluation results are cached when possible to improve performance for repeated calls
+- Compiled expressions are cached to improve performance for repeated calls
-- Avoid unnecessary complex expressions in performance-critical code paths
+- First-time compilation might have a small overhead, but subsequent evaluations are significantly faster
 - For templates that are evaluated many times with different parameters, consider reusing the same template string
+- The compiler optimizes expressions for maximum execution speed